 Through engaging classes and hands-on experience, the Children, Youth & Family Studies program gives you knowledge and skills to work with children, youth, and adults in settings that range from churches and camps to social service agencies and non-profit organizations.

 You will study emerging trends and contemporary research, human lifespan development, family systems, counseling and relational skills, program planning and administration, and best practices for working with children and youth – all from a rich Christian faith perspective.
+Our classes tend to be interactive, conversational and project-based, so you can immediately apply your learning to your academic and professional goals.

 You’ll gain practical experience through practicum and internship courses – accumulating up to 700 hours of valuable learning experience.
 You can also hone skills in program planning through participation in the Holden Youth Weekends, a high school youth event led by Trinity students.

 Throughout your program of study, professors will work with you to tailor classes to meet your unique interests, such as youth ministry, children’s ministry, community social services, outdoor ministry, or nonprofit leadership.
-This means you can adapt assignment and projects to what you’re most interested in.
+This means you can adapt assignments and projects to what you’re most interested in.